UK Construction Safety Glossary

 Site Induction

 A mandatory briefing given to every worker before they begin work on a construction site.
 The induction covers site-specific hazards, emergency procedures, welfare arrangements, site rules, and the location of key facilities.
-The principal contractor is responsible for ensuring that all workers, including subcontractors and visitors, receive an appropriate induction.
+The principal contractor is responsible for ensuring that all workers, subcontractors, and visitors receive an appropriate induction before they enter the working areas of the site.

 Temporary Works